 The red of Chile’s flag represents the blood spilled for independence, blue: the sky and Pacific Ocean, white: the snow-covered Andes, while the star either symbolises Chile’s independence, its status as a Unitarian Republic, or a guide to progress.

-Bonus Fact: Until October 2011 it was prohibited to use the flag in public without prior approval.
+Bonus fact: Until October 2011 it was prohibited to use the flag in public without prior approval.
 This rule was rarely enforced.